evandroagnes/cryptocurrencies-trading/README.md

 - cryptocurrencies_analysis: price analysis and backtesting on strategies;
 - cryptocurrencies_ml: a basic machine learning model;
 - cryptocurrencies_alts: comparative altcoins analysis;
-- cryptocurrencies_arbitrage.ipynb: profitable arbitrage scan.
+- cryptocurrencies_arbitrage.ipynb: profitable arbitrage scan;
+- cryptocurrencies_on-chain_analysis.ipynb: on-chain analysis.
+You need a glassnode api-key from a Standard Plan (free) to execute the entire notebook.

 Don't forget to install the jupyter notebook in your environment before: